arduz-online/beakman/README.md

 ## Signaling server

-There is a naive implementation of the signaling server in the folder [signaling-server](signaling-server).
+There is a naive implementation of the signaling server in the folder [beakman-signaling](beakman-signaling).

 Cloning the folder and running `npm start` is enough to run the signaling server.